 Berkeley, California, in the 1960s, was characterized by a free-wheeling mix of anti-establishment politics, radical life-style experimentation, struggles for racial and gender equality, and a profound respect for traditional cultures able to survive and even flourish outside the commercial "mainstream."
 Since its founding in 1968, the Freight & Salvage Coffeehouse has been deeply rooted in that aspect of Berkeley's culture that embraced freedom, tolerance, cooperation, and innovation.

-Fremont - James Logan Theater
+James Logan Theater (Union City)

 The James Logan Center for the Performing Arts is a new, state-of-the-art, 594 seat, proscenium, theater located on the campus of James Logan High School in Union City.

-Livermore - Bankhead Theater
+Bankhead Theater (Livermore)

 Since it opened in 2007, the Bankhead Theater has welcomed a diverse range of artists and audiences, bringing them together to share the rich experience of live performance.
 Together with performances by the Resident Companies, local community groups, and touring shows, events at the Bankhead engage, entertain, and inspire audiences of all ages.

-San Francisco - Marines Memorial Theater
+Marines Memorial Theater (San Francisco)

 The Marines’ Memorial Theatre is an intimate 564-seat jewel box theatre located in the heart of San Francisco's theatre district between Union Square and Nob Hill.
 This historic San Francisco venue was built in 1926 to bring the best national, international and local Music, Dance, Author Talks & Lectures and theatrical/film presentations to Bay Area audiences.